 Will a baby wake if they can’t breathe?

 Most babies will wake if they can’t breathe.
 But some will not wake if they can’t breathe.
-The issue we face is, we don’t know which ones will and which ones will not.
+The issue we face is, we don’t know which babies will wake and which ones will not.

-There are two main causes for infants to stop breathing.
-One is obvious – airway obstruction.
-The other is not as obvious – carbon dioxide rebreathing.
+The two main reasons infants stop breathing is airway obstruction and the other is carbon dioxide rebreathing.

 Airway obstruction occurs most often when an infant’s nose is obstructed.
-One example would be sleeping in soft bedding that is blocking their nasal passages.
+One example would be an infant sleeping on soft bedding that is blocking his nasal passages.
 Infants are obligate nose breathers.
 This means they breathe primarily through their nose.
 This usually changes at around six-months of age but will differ for all infants.

 Carbon Dioxide Rebreathing

-It is believed that these infants will not wake if they can’t breathe or respond (turn their heads) when they are rebreathing their exhaled air.
-If these infants continue to rebreathe their exhaled air, it will eventually suppress their need to breathe and it becomes lethal.
-These vulnerable infants will not wake if they can’t breathe and they sleep quietly through it.
+It is believed that these vulnerable infants will not wake if they can’t breathe or respond (turn their heads) when they are rebreathing their exhaled air.
+If these infants continue to rebreathe their exhaled air, it will eventually suppress their need to breathe leading to hypoxia and eventually death.

 American Academy of Pediatrics Safe Sleep Task Force Recommendations

 In 2011, the American Academy of Pediatrics Task Force on SIDS decided to expand the safe sleep recommendations to include recommendations to reduce the risk of rebreathing and other sleep related infant deaths.
-As noted in the policy,
+As noted in the policy statement,

 “It is unknown whether the nonsupine (tummy) position by itself increases the risk of suffocation, and we have therefore not included suffocation as a rationale for supine sleeping in either the Policy Statement or the Technical Report.
 Moreover, the similarity noted in risk factors should not be construed as implying that SIDS is caused by suffocation.
-Indeed, they are 2 separate entities.
-Unfortunately, at this time there is no unique cellular pathology that enables medical examiners, coroners, or pathologists to differentiate SIDS from suffocation, and thus a determination of the cause of death must be made in the absence of this information.”
+Indeed, they are two separate entities.
+Unfortunately, at this time, there is no unique cellular pathology or biological markers that enables medical examiners, coroners, or pathologists to differentiate SIDS from suffocation deaths.
+Consequently, a determination of the cause of death must be made in the absence of this information.”

 Current Recommendations and Carbon Dioxide Rebreathing

-If you look at the current safe sleep recommendations published by the AAP Safe Sleep Task Force, you will notice most of the recommendations center on eliminating the risk of an infant rebreathing.
-These recommendations are based on years of studying why baby some babies don’t wake if they can’t breathe.
+If you look at the current safe sleep recommendations published by the AAP Safe Sleep Task Force, you will notice most of the recommendations center on eliminating the risk of an infant rebreathing carbon dioxide.
+These recommendations are based on years of studying why some babies don’t wake if they can’t breathe.
 These recommendations include: